Carrier Strike Group 5, cruiser USS Antietam conduct naval exercise with Vietnamese People’s Navy

 |Downloads:

-This work, Carrier Strike Group 5, cruiser USS Antietam conduct naval exercise with Vietnamese People’s Navy [Image 2 of 2], by PO1 Ryre Arciaga, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Carrier Strike Group 5, cruiser USS Antietam conduct naval exercise with Vietnamese People’s Navy, by LCDR Seth Koenig, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT